 To be eligible for the scheme, your place of worship must be listed with the relevant statutory listing agency.
-For places of worship in England, Scotland, and Wales, you can check your listing by searching at British Listed Buildings.
-Places of worship in Northern Ireland can check their listing by searching at Northern Ireland Buildings Database.
+For places of worship in England, Scotland, and Wales, you can check your listing by searching the databases at:

 Listings carried out by local councils are not acceptable within the scheme.
 Claims will only be considered for repairs to buildings that are listed at the time the work is carried out.